Stranger Things season 5: Filming

 Harbour originally expected to shoot his scenes as Jim Hopper for the season concurrently with those of his character Alexei Shostakov / Red Guardian for the Marvel Cinematic Universe (MCU) film Thunderbolts* (2025), which was originally planned to be shot at the same time as the season in Atlanta.
 However, the 2023 Hollywood labor disputes caused both productions to be delayed.
 Because of this, the Duffers' initial agreement with Ryder upon joining the show back in mid-2015, that of letting her take a break from the series to reprise her role as Lydia Deetz in a possible Beetlejuice (1988) sequel that Tim Burton had been seriously planning since 2000, did not need to be granted as Ryder shot Beetlejuice Beetlejuice (2024) amid the disputes before filming on the season began.

 After a significant delay due to the disputes, production of the fifth season began on January 8, 2024.
 By March 2024, Brown stated that there had been nine months left of filming and that she had then read the script for six episodes.
 On June 27, Hawke revealed on the "Podcrushed" podcast that the season will consist of "basically eight movies", and that the episodes are "very long".
 On July 3, Ross Duffer revealed that production was halfway done.
 In October 2024, Wolfhard stated to People that they were "almost done shooting".
 Filming wrapped on December 20, 2024.
 The last shot recorded on set was a lunchbox that "didn't include any of the cast".
 The Duffer brothers, despite the scheduling and time constraints that could have arisen, managed "to structure it" so every actor's last day was really their last scene.
-Keery reveals that everyone felt some "fatigue" after filming for a year, material which he describes as "incredible."
+Keery revealed that everyone felt some "fatigue" after filming for a year, material which he describes as "incredible".
+Certain actors, such as Nell Fisher, had also filmed scenes from the finale before the table read.
+Filming lasted 237 days, with the main unit capturing 630 hours of footage.

 The Duffers revealed that they have been able to try new methods of filming for this season, such as first-person shots of the Demogorgon, the "demo-vision".

 Post-production

 In January 2025, the Duffers announced that post-production for the season was underway and that work on the visual effects was "ahead of schedule".
 In October, the Duffers revealed that the editing process of the season was already complete.

-In October, it was reported each episode to have cost $50–60 million, with the season as a whole reaching a budget of $400–480 million.
+In October, it was reported that each episode had cost $50–60 million, with the season as a whole reaching a budget of $400–480 million, making it one of the most expensive television productions.

+Music

+The original soundtrack album for the fifth season was released on January 1, 2026, via Lakeshore and Invada Records, while the non-original soundtrack companion was released via Legacy Recordings in three parts, corresponding to the release of each of the season's three segments.
+An EP consisting of five themes from the series in orchestral arrangements by Dan Romer and Rob Simonsen was released on February 6, 2026.